Restaurant & Catering Management

 What Restaurant & Catering Management Majors Need to Know

-People with careers related to restaurant, culinary, and catering management/manager were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to restaurant, culinary, and catering management/manager and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Restaurant, Culinary, and Catering Management/Manager Majors